avitase/libgravix2/doc/theory.md

 \f]

 The strang splitting \f$\phi_t = \phi_{t/2}^{[1]} \circ \phi_t^{[2]} \circ \phi_{t/2}^{[1]}\f$ is a second-order symmetric and symplectic integration scheme.
-We implement several symmetric composition schemes which raise the integration order by evaluating \f$\phi_t\f$ in multiple stages and refer to them as `pXsY` where `X` and `Y` are the new integration order and the number of stages, respectively:
+We offer a set of several symmetric composition schemes during compilation, each raising the integration order by evaluating \f$\phi_t\f$ in multiple stages and refer to them as `pXsY` where `X` and `Y` are the new integration order and the number of stages, respectively:

  - `p2s1`: Vanilla Strang splitting.
  - `p4s5`: TODO